Fire and rescue services

 Confirm:

 Consider your physical and mental health before you travel, especially if you have an existing medical condition.
-Consider whether you may be in a vulnerable category for COVID-19.
 Many public hospitals in Portugal are full and under strain.

 See your doctor or travel clinic to: